neo-project/docs/docs/en-us/reference/rpc/latest-version/api/rpcwallets/listaddress.md

 address：The address in the wallet.

-watchonly： Indicates whether it is a watch only address.
+watchonly：Indicates whether it is a watch only address.